rxdu/libxmotion/src/core/vehicle_nav/road_network/README.md

 ## Additional requirements for the map file (.osm)

 * a relation of type "reference", containing a node of role "origin".
 * a relation of type "reference", containing a series of nodes of role "refline".
-The boundary points must be specified in order clockwise.
+The boundary points must be specified in clockwise order.

 Example: